olekscode/BlockClosureLogicalOperations/README.md

 isTestClass value: ConditionTest. "true"
 ```

-We can manipulat and combine those blocks using all basic operations of boolean algebra: AND, OR, NOT, XOR, IMPLIES, and EQUALS:
+We can manipulate and combine those blocks using all basic operations of boolean algebra: AND, OR, NOT, XOR, IMPLIES, and EQUALS:

 ```Smalltalk
 isPositiveOrOdd := isPositive or: isOdd.